Tejii13/fleet-manager-front/README.md

 - **Personal Space**: Users can have their own personalized accounts.
 - **Ship List**: View and manage all your ships.
 - **Type Summary**: Get a summary of ships categorized by their types.
-- **Organization Overview**: Provides a comprehensive ship overview for organizational leaders.
+- **Organization Overview**: Provides a comprehensive ship overview for organization leaders.
-- **Sorting by Brand**: Sort ships by their brand.
-- **Sorting by Acquisition Method**: Sort ships by their method of acquisition.
+- **Sorting ships**: Sort ships by their brand/name/scu/crew.
 <br />

 <br />

 ## Getting Started with Angular